AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 ![Schedule screen showing start and end dates for populating the audiences.](/help/assets/setup/add-manage-audiences/Step-Schedule.png)

 Schedule when to start and end populating the audiences.
-The audience will be updated according to this schedule.
+The audience membership will be refreshed according to this schedule.
 For the first release of Real-Time CDP Collaboration, a daily audience import is the only available option

 * **Start date**: Set the start date for populating the audience.
 * **End date**: Set the end date for populating the audience.

-### Select audience
+### Select audience {#select-audience}

 ![Select audience screen showing a list of available audiences with checkboxes to select them.](/help/assets/setup/add-manage-audiences/Step-Select-Audience.png)

 After selecting the audience source, you will choose specific audiences to include.
-Use the search and filter options to find the relevant audiences.
+Use the search and filter options to find the relevant audiences from your selected data source.

 ### Review